Break Time for Nursing Mothers Laws

-If you're a nursing mother or an employer and you have questions about a nursing mothers' rights in the workplace, consider contacting an experienced employment law attorney to discuss the laws applicable in your situation.
+If you're a nursing mother or an employer and you have questions about a nursing mother's rights in the workplace, consider contacting an experienced employment law attorney to discuss the laws applicable to your situation.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified employment attorney to make sure your rights are protected.